The content

 Sources:

-Journal of Anciant Spartan and Greek History"
+Journal of Ancient Spartan and Greek History"

-history, culture, military tactics, armory and religion.
+history, culture, military tactics, armor, and religion.

 Historical